 Pemenang is a young subdistrict in North Lombok that has just celebrated its first decade as a subdistrict.
 It was one of the severely most destructed areas during Lombok earthquake in 2018.
 The subdistrict become famous when Lalu Muhammad Zohri, a sprinter from Pemenang, won a gold medal at IAAF World U20 Championships.

-A new, purpose-built CLC is being constructed in Rembitan village, Central Lombok.
-This will bring much-needed services to empower the local community in one of Lombok’s most disadvantaged areas.
+A new, purpose-built CLC is now operating in Rembitan village, Central Lombok to empower the local community in one of Lombok’s most disadvantaged areas.

 Rembitan is home to indigenous Sasak people where the popular tourist hamlet of Sade is located.
-With the government’s plans to build MotoGP circuit in nearby Mandalika, Rembitan will be strategically located for more tourism opportunities.
+With the presence of the newly constructed MotoGP Circuit in Mandalika, Rembitan is strategically located for more tourism opportunities.
 Titian will play its role in helping Rembitan to flourish as a hub for eco-tourism.